louscmh/gts-stream/README.md

 Download the latest release and export `tosu.exe` in any directory you want.
 Then create a folder named `static` in that directory and run `tosu.exe`.

 To properly import all overlays, download the latest release of this project and import it into the static folder.
 If you have an osu! client open, the OBS scenes should properly reflect the scenes.
 If it doesn't project anything, contact `louscmh` immediately.

-### API Setup
-For the overlay to properly function, it will require you to insert an API key into `./_data/api.json`.

-You can find your own osu!
-API at https://osu.ppy.sh/home/account/edit#legacy-api, make sure to not reveal this api key to anyone else (otherwise they will have the potential to steal your credentials)

 ### Hiding yourself from Discord VC Streamkit
 If you don't plan to talk at all, you can do this to hide yourself in vc indicator: